-2. When it comes to our bonds, a trustee (US Bank) has been appointed to protect the bondholders’ (our customers’) money.
-When you purchase bonds, the money you pay for them is transferred to US Bank for safekeeping.
-Project Imagine (the parent company of Dozens) then adds the 5% interest to that amount, and US Bank’s function is to look after all of that money on behalf of customers.
-Dozens can’t access any of the customer money in the trustee-controlled account, so it really does just stay there until your bonds have matured or an interest payment is due to be paid to you and it’s given back.
+2. When it comes to the bonds, a trustee (US Bank) has been appointed to protect the bondholders’ (our customers’) money.
+When you purchase bonds, the money you pay for them, plus 5% interest on that amount, is transferred to US Bank for safekeeping.
+US Bank’s function is to look after all of that money on behalf of customers and will do this until your bonds have matured.

-During a wind-down period, we would liaise with US Bank to ensure that each customer receives their full principal back and, as applicable, any remaining interest payments payable from their Dozens bonds.
+During a wind-down period, Dozens Savings Plc would liaise with US Bank, to ensure that each customer receives their full principal back and, as applicable, any remaining interest payments payable from their bonds.

-You can always find the full terms and conditions of the 5% p.a listed Fixed Interest Bonds, as well as an extremely detailed Annex, here.
+You can find the full terms and conditions of Dozens Savings Plc’s listed 5% p.a Fixed Interest Bonds, as well as an extremely detailed Annex, here.